Cancer Research UK logo.

 Research into treatment for prostate cancer

-Before new treatments can be introduced, they need to be tested thoroughly.
-This is so we can be sure that they work and that they are safe.
+Researchers are looking at improving the treatment for prostate cancer.
+But before new treatments can be introduced, they need to be tested thoroughly.
+This is to make sure they work and are safe.

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for prostate cancer in the UK.
 You need to talk to your specialist if there are any trials that you might be able to take part in.

 Some of the trials on this page have now stopped recruiting people.
 It takes time before the results are available.
 This is because the trial team follow the patients for a period of time and collect and analyse the results.
-We have included this ongoing research to give examples of the type of research being carried out on prostate cancer.
+We've included this ongoing research to give examples of prostate cancer research.

 Research into surgery for prostate cancer